 About Bruges and Places to Visit

 Bruges is located in northwest Belgium.
-This city is characterized by its cobblestone streets, canals and historical architecture.
-Bruges is a destination for travelers for exploring the charm of Europe in all seasons.
-Rozenhoedkaai is one of the most popular spots for visitors to experience the atmosphere of a centuries-old European city.
-The scenic Gouden-Handrei is a canal that dates to the 12th Century and is considered by many as one of Bruges’ most scenic places.
+This city is characterized by its cobblestone streets, canals, and historical architecture.
+Bruges is a destination for travelers to explore the charm of Europe in all seasons.
+Rozenhoedkaai is one of the most popular spots for visitors to experience a centuries-old European city atmosphere.
+The scenic Gouden-Handrei is a canal that dates to the 12th Century and is considered by many as Bruges’ most scenic place.

 When visitors explore this area of Bruges, the surrounding architecture provides a vivid sense of what it was like long ago when Spanish Unloading Quay and Easterner’s Square were bustling with luxury trading activity, especially with textile production.
 Another significant historical building is Old Tolhouse.
 Rebuilt in 1477, the intricate Gothic architecture is decorated with the coat of arms of a knight of the Order of the Golden Fleece.
 This Catholic order of chivalry was established in 1430 by Philip the Good, Duke of Burgundy, when he married Isabella of Portugal.